TORONTO METROPOLITAN UNIVERSITY

 Compulsory Text(s):

 1. F.T.
-Ulaby and U. Ravaioli, Fundamentals of Applied Electromagnetics, 8th edition, Pearson Education, 2020.
+Ulaby and U. Ravaioli, Fundamentals of Applied Electromagnetics, 8th ed, Pearson, 2020.

 2. M.N.O.
-Sadiku, Elements of Electromagnetics, 7th edition, Oxford University Press, 2018.
+Sadiku, Elements of Electromagnetics, 7 th edition, Oxford University Press, 2018.

 Reference Text(s):

 1. W.H.
 Hayt and J.A.
-Buck, Engineering Electromagnetics, 8th edition, McGraw-Hill, 2012.
+Buck, Engineering Electromagnetics, 8th ed, McGraw-Hill, 2012.

 2. D.K.
 Cheng, Fundamentals of Engineering Electromagnetics, Addison-Wesley, 1993.